 Dim weight pricing has long been the norm in air freight.
 About five years ago, FedEx, UPS and other major shipping carriers started using it to price ground shipments as well.

-If you don’t account for dimensional weight yet, make 2019 the year you begin doing so — because this pricing structure seems to be here to stay.
+If you don’t know how to calculate dimensional weight yet, make 2019 the year you begin doing so — because the dim weight pricing structure seems to be here to stay.

-For example, let’s calculate a pair of hiking boots.
+For example, let’s calculate the dim weight of a pair of hiking boots.
 The shoebox’s length width and height measures approximately 12 inches by 10 inches by 5 inches.
-And we’re shipping them using FedEx Ground, which uses a dimensional divisor of 139.
+And we’re shipping them using FedEx Ground, which uses a dimensional weight divisor of 139.

 12 x 10 x 5 = 600 cubic inches.
 600 cubic inches / 139 (the dimensional divisor) = 4.31.